 In September 2018, the Company was granted an award in the amount of \$4.0 million from CIRM to support the Company's preclinical studies for its P-PSMA-101 program.
-The award is paid based on developmental milestones, of which the full \$4.0 million had been received as of September 30, 2021.
+The Company received the full amount of the award based on achievement of specific developmental milestones.
+The amount of the award is presented as a deferred CIRM grant liability in the accompanying condensed consolidated balance sheet.

-Note 7.
+Note 8.
 Term Debt

-In July 2017, the Company entered into a loan and security agreement (the "Original Loan Agreement") with Oxford Finance LLC ("Oxford"), pursuant to which the Company borrowed \$10.0 million (the "Original Term A Loan").
-Balances under the Original Loan were due in monthly principal and interest payments, with an original maturity date of August 2021.
+In 2017, the Company entered into a loan and security agreement with Oxford Finance LLC ("Oxford"), which was subsequently amended ("Amended Loan Agreement"), pursuant to which the Company borrowed \$20.0 million under a Term A loan and \$10.0 million under a Term B loan.